 Richard's role is to make sure that ‘the books’ are all up to date and provide all the information and regularity for the charity finances to keep going.
 To view the charity’s annual accounts, click here.

-Community Engagement and Events Fundraiser: Lauren Collins
+Courses and Events Manager: Lauren Collins

 PA: Auriol Horne

 Auriol has joined Pelican to help with the administration of the charity and to help Prof Bill Heald.
 Auriol has previous worked at the Hampshire Clinic and in the City.
 She has exceptional language skills, most noticeably speaking Japanese.

 Pelican Film Society Founder: Juliet Crawley